Article hero image

 Do not try to time the market.
 DO.
 NOT.
 TRY.
 TO.
 TIME.
 THE MARKET.

 Everyone knows that the goal of investing is to buy low and sell high.
 So if the market’s bound to go down sooner rather than later, why not liquidate your investments, and after the inevitable downturn happens, snap up all those bargain-priced stocks?
 You may be smart.
 (You found us, after all.)
 But, no offense, you’re probably not smart enough to perfectly time the stock market.
 Why?
 Because no one is really that smart.
 Not even Warren Buffett, who likes to remind smart investors to stay the course, and stay invested, despite any market fluctuations.
 Research shows that trying to time the market more often than not leads to worse returns.
 Similarly, indicators show that extremely negative investor sentiment precedes higher returns on average.
 Meaning: a lot of investors should stop trying to trust their guts.
 The steady-as-she-goes investment strategy beats pretty much everything else.
+One big risk of selling your stocks and trying to time your reentry is that no one knows when things will turn around and prices will surge big.
+Stock gains aren’t evenly distributed, and history suggests that if you miss one of market’s best days, your portfolio will suffer.

 Find an investment firm that can set up automated deposits so you don’t have to think about it.

 The best way to take emotion out of investing is to automate it.
 There are places that take the decision-making out of your hands and apply simple, cold logic and a little something called automatic deposits.
-Wealthsimple, you’ll be unsurprised to find out, is one of these places.

 If you’re a new investor, automatic deposits are doubly important.